Stamford Town Center: Construction

 Built by F.D.
-Rich Co and Taubman Centers, Stamford Town Center opened in 1982 as part of an urban renewal project and had been the location of tenement structures that once lined Greyrock Place, the street which is its primary address.
+Rich Co and Taubman Centers, Stamford Town Center opened on June 17, 1982 as part of an urban renewal project and had been the location of tenement structures that once lined Greyrock Place, the street which is its primary address.

 The mall was a significant part of Stamford's urban renewal efforts, and thus its construction was not without controversy.
 Upon the mall's opening, the city of Stamford reoriented nearby Bedford Street and Summer Street to be one-way, in order to make the mall more accessible via car, a move which harmed surrounding businesses.
 An opinion piece in the New York Times lamented the destruction of once lively housing complexes which hosted lower-income residences, which was done to make way for the mall.

 Launch and success

 The mall launched with two anchors: Macy's and J.C.
 Penney.
 Saks Fifth Avenue opened its store in the mall on March 12, 1983, and served as the mall's third anchor.
 From its opening, the mall was very popular and drew shoppers and tourists from as far as the New York City boroughs and even internationally, and was considered "one of the country's most successful malls" by the 1990s, despite stiff nearby competition.
 In July 1994, it was announced the mall's J.C.
 Penney would move out, and would be replaced by a Filene's.